 On a Windows client, it is recommended that the JRE (Java Runtime Environment) be installed in the C:\Program Files\ location.
 If your system automatically installs programs in another location, you may not be able to launch the KVM Video Viewer.
 In this case, you can configure Java to find the JRE.
-See the product release notes for the latest Java versions supported.
+See the product release notes for more information on supported Java versions.